 - Present or direct the patient to credible sources of information about their condition (e.g. hospital library, web resources, pamphlets).

-- Consider use of decision aids that may help the patient better understand and weigh the options.
+- Consider using decision aids that may help the patient better understand and weigh the options.

 - Consider a phased approach, granting the patient an opportunity to absorb the information before a decision is required.